fragglet/wadptr/test/README.md

 * `bad_sdi.wad` is a copy of `packable.wad` containing a bad sidedef reference on one of its linedefs, to confirm that such WADs can still be processed successfully (albeit with an error message).
+* `special_tag.wad` contains special lines (scrolling walls), the sidedefs of which would not normally be merged, except that they have a sector tag of 9701, in the magic range that wadptr recognizes for special effects.